 By default, traffic in a PowerShell Remoting session is encrypted no matter whether HTTP (TCP/5985) or HTTPS (TCP/5986) transport protocol is used.
-Anyway, all traffic is encrypted using AES-256 key.
+Anyway, all traffic is encrypted using the AES-256 key.
 However, if you connect to a remote computer outside your AD forest or in a workgroup (Kerberos cannot establish a trust relationship with), you are at risk of man-in-the-middle attacks.
 Microsoft recommends always using HTTPS transport for PSRemoting when you connect to third-party computers.

 In this article, we’ll show how to configure PowerShell Remoting over HTTPS using an SSL certificate.
-PSRemoting sessions over HTTPS provide a higher session security level when connecting to computers outside of your AD domain/forest.
+PSRemoting sessions over HTTPS provides a higher session security level when connecting to computers outside of your AD domain/forest.

 The steps below describe how to configure a remote device running Windows you want to connect to using PowerShell Remoting over HTTPS.